(A version of this article was shared with Laughing Place on November 18, 2022.)

 During the final days of Disney’s production of their remaining Oswald shorts, Ub worked very closely (and secretly) with Walt to capture the spirit of his new character.
 The first three Mickey Mouse cartoons were almost single-handedly drawn by Ub.
 The lightning-fast animator could produce up to 700 usable drawings a day that were usable (compared to modern-day animators who generally create up to 100 drawings a week).

-Trivia Tidbit: Mickey wasn’t Walt’s first first choice for the soon-to-be world-famous mouse.
+Trivia Tidbit: Mickey wasn’t Walt’s first choice for the soon-to-be world-famous mouse.
 He was originally named Mortimer, until Walt’s wife Lillian suggested Mickey would be a much more appealing name.

 During production of the first few Mickey shorts, Walt pounded the pavement with his mouse, looking for a distributor.
 Ultimately, it took three tries to get a distributor for Mickey.
 The first two shorts – Plane Crazy and The Gallopin’ Gaucho – failed to impress test audiences.
 After a bit of tinkering and character redesign (and the addition of synchronized sound), Walt and Ub found the formula that made Mickey a star.
 Steamboat Willie – released on November 18, 1928, dazzled audiences, and as such is considered by the Walt Disney Company to be Mickey’s debut.